konveyor/kai/docs/scenarios/javaEE_to_quarkus/README.md

 Due to the absence of support for Remote EJBs in Quarkus, you will notice that these functionalities are removed and replaced with REST functionality.

+### Notice

+> [!WARNING]
+>
+> The rest of this guide has not been updated to the latest version of Kai.
+> During our test day, we should figure out how things need to change.
+For me,
+> the MDBs were not showing up during analysis results, so Kai couldn't fix them.

 ### 2.4 JMS to SmallRye

 As you can see, there is an option to search for issues where files are grouped